kanishka-linux/vinanti/README.md

 1. **Using combination of ThreadPool/ProcessPool executor and async/await:** This is the default mode and doesn't require any dependency.
 Concurrency can be achieved using both threads or processes.
 It uses python's default urllib.request module for fetching web resources.
 One can also call this mode as **pseudo async**.

 + In this mode, asyncio's event loop, which also manages scheduling of tasks, executes tasks in the executor [in background](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.AbstractEventLoop.run_in_executor).
-As event loop allows running of only one task at a time, it also helps in executing callbacks in thread safe manner.
+Tasks executed in the executor are not thread safe, therefore care has been taken for maintaining complete separation between objects passed to them.
+About callbacks, they are executed once a task complete its execution.
+As asyncio allows running of only one coroutine at a time, it helps in executing callbacks in thread safe manner.
 Callbacks are the main mechanism through which one receives response object in this library.

 + It is mostly good for small number of async requests.
+It is default mode, but it can be activated by setting backend='urllib' during initialization.

 2. **Using aiohttp:** Using aiohttp as backend, **real async** can be achieved.
 Users need to install aiohttp using command:

         $ (sudo) pip/pip3 install aiohttp

     and then need to setup backend='aiohttp' during initialization of Vinanti.
+By using aiohttp as backend, one can easily fire 1000+ requests without breaking a sweat, and all of them will be handled in one sigle thread.
+Only make sure to keep some time duration between successive requests to same domain using **wait** parameter, in order to not to abuse any web based service.

 ## Features